jacobhenningsson95/SynMfg_Code/data/Objects/README.md

 The code will automatically verify if all objects in the provided `.obj` files are included in `object_label`.
 If an object is found without a corresponding label, an error will be displayed.
 Object names can be checked and adjusted using Blender.

+If a `.obj` file contains multiple instances of an object, such as the earlier example Panel_Screws.obj with multiple `Screw` objects, they must follow this format: `LABEL.XXX`, where LABEL is the object label (e.g. "Screw") and X are integers.
+For instance, the objects would be named Screw.001, Screw.002, Screw.003.

 To view the object names, import the file into Blender and look at the Outliner: